-Preceding her talk at GOTO Chicago in May, Rosemary Wang, developer advocate at HashiCorp and author of 'Infrastructure as Code, Patterns and Practices' talked with us for a short chat about her view on shifting left vs shifting right, pros and cons of a policy-as-code approach, how infrastructure as code can help developers speed up the delivery of software applications and potential security challenges that must be addressed.
+Preceding her talk at GOTO Chicago in May, Rosemary Wang, developer advocate at HashiCorp and author of 'Infrastructure as Code, Patterns and Practices' talked with the GOTO team about her view on shifting left vs shifting right, pros and cons of a policy-as-code approach, how infrastructure as code can help developers speed up the delivery of software applications and potential security challenges that must be addressed.
 More often than not, developers are unaware of what they’re deploying and whether the configuration is correct.
 Reminiscing her own mistakes, Rosemary said that the first time she deployed a database, she didn't know she was supposed to turn on a little attribute that said encrypt.
 It all starts by automating infrastructure by applying changes in a codified manner.

 Why security matters

 Infrastructure security is critical to the success of any software application or service.
 With Infrastructure as Code (IaC), you can automate and audit the deployment of your infrastructure, which ensures that your infrastructure configuration is consistent.
 However, it is essential to ensure the code defining the infrastructure adheres to security and compliance practices.
 Any misconfigurations in the code can lead to vulnerabilities in your infrastructure, which opens the possibility for security breaches and data loss.